 PANTS Navy blue twill pants.
 The pants should fit appropriately at the waist, not oversized or too tight in anyway, and have no excess at the foot.
 (No cargo or jean-style pants) Uniform pants must be worn on all Mass days and full uniform days SHORTS Navy blue twill shorts.
 (No cargo or jean-style shorts) The shorts should be no longer than the top of the kneecap.
 Fit appropriately at the waist, not oversized in any way.
 No bicycle shorts.
-White, red, or navy blue short sleeved, collared, two/three white button plain knit polo shirts with no tail.
-SHIRTS White, red, or navy blue long sleeved knit polo shirts may also be worn - as needed for cooler weather One white polo shirt w/school logo for Mass days and full uniform days One Tiger Pride T-Shirt (optional) Shirts are to be tucked in during school hours (not during recess time) SOCKS White, black or navy blue socks.
-SOCKS White, black or navy blue ankle or sport socks (no logos) must be worn & visible at ankle.
-SWEATSHIRT/JAC Blue crewneck sweatshirt with school logo.
-KET Navy nylon St. Isidore Catholic School jacket with logo SWEATERS Solid navy or white sweaters only
+SHIRTS White or red short sleeved, collared, two/three white button plain knit polo shirts with no tail.
+White or red long sleeved knit polo shirts may also be worn - as needed for cooler weather One white polo shirt w/school logo for Mass days and full uniform days One Tiger Pride T-Shirt (optional) Shirts are to be tucked in during school hours (not during recess time) SOCKS White, black or navy blue socks.
+White, black or navy blue ankle or sport socks (no logos) must be worn & visible at ankle.
+SWEATSHIRT/JAC KET Blue crewneck sweatshirt with school logo.
+Student last name may be embroidered on front of sweatshirt in white just above the bottom waistband.
+NO STUDENT NAMES MAY BE SCREENPRINTED ON THE CREWNECK SWEATSHIRT.
+Navy nylon St. Isidore Catholic School jacket with logo SWEATERS Solid navy or white sweaters only